Chapter 4: Construction Details, Section 21: Erosion Control

 Suggested level of inspection for typical erosion control work activities, including applying temporary and permanent erosion control measures to the soil surface, is benchmark inspection.

-Verify that erosion control materials used on the project are sampled and tested under Section 21, “Erosion Control,” of the Standard Specifications using the test methods specified and meet the requirements for each quality characteristic described.
+Verify that erosion control materials used on the project are sampled and tested under Section 21, “Erosion Control,” of the Standard Specifications, using the test methods specified and meeting the requirements for each quality characteristic described.